 Updated March 20, 2020

 Expensive courses, memberships, coaching, tools, services or mastermind groups are great and might give you a jumpstart, but they are not necessary at the beginning.
-Starting lean gives you freedom to settle into the business model that works for you.
+Starting lean gives you freedom to find what works for you.
 It also removes the stress of having to make it work so you don’t lose money.

 Disclosure: This post contains affiliate links.
 If you click through and make a purchase, I’ll earn a commission, at no additional cost to you.
 Read my full disclosure here.

 Summary (TL;DR)If I started today, I would get only 3 things:

 - A website / blog.
 Follow my tutorial for quick setup.

 - Email service for an email list.
 Use ConvertKit’s free plan.

 - A domain email (ex. amy @ amylynnandrews.com not amy @ gmail.com or amy @ yahoo.com).
 Use G Suite for this.